OCFL/extensions/README.md

 ## Referencing Parameters

 Wherever a parameterised extension is referenced, any parameters MAY be included in an accompanying JSON file.
-If using an extensions directory, the JSON file MUST be named for the extension and included in the directory.
+If using an extensions directory, the JSON file MUST be named for the extension and included in the directory (not a subdirectory).
 For example, the example extension above would have an accompanying file *0000-example-extension.json* which might contain:

     "0000-example-extension.md": {
         "firstExampleParameter": 12,